We occasionally recommend products we love and might be paid a share of the sale.

 To put it simply, the more players there are in a group of golfers, the longer it will take to finish a 9-hole round of golf.

 If speed is important to you or if you’re in a rush, playing a single round or in a twosome is the best thing to do.
-This will give you the best chance of finishing 9-holes in two and a half hours.
+This will give you the best chance of finishing 9-holes in an appropriate amount of time.

 How To Speed Up Your Golf Pace Of Play